 This is why we need to look at the most recognizable brands and take a peak at their SWOT analyses.

-The Top 3 SWOT Analysis Examples
+The Top 3 Examples of Companies That Use SWOT Analysis

 If you’ve never used a SWOT analysis before, a good way to think about it is in terms of today’s most successful brands.
 You can bet that companies like Amazon, Google, Tesla, and many others have used SWOT while moving toward some of their most impactful decisions.